Frojd/Wagtail-Pipit/docs/frontend-developer-guide.md

 ## Building your first `Container`

 Now we have the components we need for building our container.
-We will call this container _WordCountPage_ if we were building a backend for this as well, it would be represented by a Wagtail-model with the same name.
+We will call this container _WordCountPage_.
+If we were building a backend for this as well, it would be represented by a Wagtail-model with the same name.

-The received props this container will handle will be a camelCased version of that model's serialization, read more about that in our [Backend Developer Guide](./backend-developer-guide.md)
+The received props this container will handle will be a camelCased version of that model's serialization, read more about models and serialization in our [Backend Developer Guide](./backend-developer-guide.md)

 From a React-point of view, a container is the same thing as a component.
 We keep them separated only to make our code nice and tidy.
 From our point of view a container differs from a component in the following ways:
 - The container handles the state and pass it down to its components
-- The container is responsible for the layout of the components it uses, the component stylings should be unaware of its placement
+- The container is responsible for the layout of the components it uses, the component styling should not affect the component's placement
 - The container handles javascript bindings and pass it down to its components. i.e. a click handler should be defined in the container and be passed down via props